mergebase/log4j-detector/README.md

 <h1>Log4-detector</h1>

-Scanner that detects vulnerable Log4J versions to help you assess your exposure to[CVE-2021-44228](https://mergebase.com/vulnerability/CVE-2021-44228/),   [CVE-2021-45046](https://mergebase.com/vulnerability/CVE-2021-45046/) and [CVE-2021-45105].
+Scanner that detects vulnerable Log4J versions to help teams assess their exposure to [CVE-2021-44228](https://mergebase.com/vulnerability/CVE-2021-44228/), [CVE-2021-45046](https://mergebase.com/vulnerability/CVE-2021-45046/) and [CVE-2021-45105](https://mergebase.com/vulnerability/CVE-2021-45105/).
 Scans for Log4J instances on your file-system within any application.
 It is able to even find Log4J instances that are hidden several layers deep.
 Works on Linux, Windows, and Mac, and everywhere else Java runs, too!

 # Table of Contents
 - [Introduction](#itemdetector)